 The quickest solution to the problem was to build the TR1143 in the United States, using some American made components and American production techniques.
-This materialised as the SCR-522 'Command Equipment', that used a BC-625 transmitter and BC-624 receiver with four pre-set channels.
+This materialised as the Bendix-manufactured SCR-522 and -522A 'Command Equipment', that used a BC-625 transmitter and BC-624 receiver with four pre-set channels.
 It was able to operate within a frequency range of 100 to 150 MHz, with a reception and transmission range of 180 miles at 20,000 feet.
-In its case, the SCR-522 was physically identical to the TR1143, apart from the manufacturer's labels on the side, and weighed 53 lbs.
-18 The type 3 controller was also 'Americanised' as the BC-602-A control box.
+In its case, the SCR-522 was physically identical to the TR1143, with common plugs and fittings, and weighed in at 53 lbs.
+The type 3 controller was also 'Americanised' as the BC-602-A control box.
 The SCR-522 soon became standard equipment in many USAAF aircraft types, including the P-38, P-47 and P-51.
 As part of the bi-partisan production arrangement, large numbers of the SCR-522 and BC-602 were supplied to the British under lend-lease, as the TR5043 and Type 4 controller respectively.
+To date, It is difficult to establish whether or not the TR5043 was fitted in RAF Spitfires in significant numbers, although some sources state that this was so.